the-hideout/tarkov-api/README.md

 ## Development 🔨

+Prerequisites:

+- Comment out the two `routes =` lines in the `wrangler.toml` file
+- Run `wrangler login`

+Start the API server:

 - Start the dev environment by running `npm run dev`
 - Then open up the playground on [localhost:8787/___graphql](http://127.0.0.1:8787/___graphql)